scd-systems/pkg-updated/README.md

 make pdf
 ```

 4\.
-Open and read the src/doc/pkg-updated.pdf
+Open and read the pkg-updated.pdf

 5\.
 Modify/Extend/Change the source.
 Use your favorite tex/latex editor.